BJYM stages protest against Pak for brutal murder of BJP leader, his wife in Kashmir | ExBulletin

 They also burned an effigy of Pakistani Prime Minister Imran Khan and the country’s flag.

-“The Pakistani terrorists supported by the ISI felt desperate and targeted the BJP leaders to kill the democratic process in the territory of the Union,” Singh told the media.
+“The Pakistani terrorists backed by the ISI felt desperate and targeted the BJP leaders to kill the democratic process in the Union territory,” Singh told the media.

 It was a cowardly act of the terrorists, which would only reaffirm the determination of BJP workers to work for the party and help Prime Minister Narendra Modi realize the dream of taking Jammu and Kashmir to new heights. , did he declare.